Size isn’t everything. But it sure is something.

 Why?
 Because the economics have changed.
 A 60,000-seat stadium with 8,000 premium seats, 200 suites, and a massive hospitality program generates more revenue than a 100,000-seat stadium with basic seating.
 The old model was: pack in as many bodies as possible and sell hot dogs.
 The new model is: fewer fans, higher spending per head, better broadcast product.

 SoFi Stadium is the proof.
-It cost $5 billion and holds 70,000.
+It cost $5.5 billion and holds 70,000.
 Michigan Stadium cost the equivalent of about $50 million in today’s dollars and holds 107,000.
-The revenue difference between those two venues isn’t even close — SoFi generates vastly more per event despite having 37,000 fewer seats.
+The revenue difference between those two venues isn’t even close.
+SoFi generates vastly more per event despite having 37,000 fewer seats.

 So this list of the world’s largest stadiums might not change much in the coming decades.
-The mega-stadiums already exist, and nobody’s building new ones at this scale.
-The 100,000-seat stadium is, in many ways, a relic of a different era — one where the ticket was the product, not the experience.
+The mega-stadiums already exist, and the trend has shifted toward smaller premium venues.

-That doesn’t make them less special.
+That doesn’t make the existing mega-stadiums less special.
 If anything, it makes them more so.

 Why stadium capacity rankings matter in 2026